bailli/opus2tonie/Readme.md

 ### Input files

 If you have `ffmpeg` and `opusenc` in your path (or specify their location) you can use any input files which `ffmpeg` can read.
 Otherwise you are limited to stereo 48 kHz opus files.

+A list file (the extension *must be* .lst) can contain either relative or absolute files.
+Additionally, you can specify (short) text strings which will be synthesized with Google Cloud text2speech (see below)

+### text2speech

+Lines starting with `text:` in a list file input will be sent to Google Cloud Text-to-Speech.
+You will need to have the [librecaptcha](https://pypi.org/project/librecaptcha/) package installed.
+Solving the captcha seems to take a while but it should be only necessary once (for a "session").

+You can change the default settings at the top of the script (`T2S_xxx` variables).
+Possible values can be taken from here: https://cloud.google.com/text-to-speech

 ### Some useful resources
 * https://en.wikipedia.org/wiki/Ogg_page